XZiar/RayRenderer/README.md

 | [WinFormTest](./WinFormTest) | Test Program(C#) in WinForm (using OpenGLView) | Windows |
 | [WPFTest](./WPFTest) | Test Program(C#) in WPF (using OpenGLView) | Windows |

-* `ResoucePackager` cannot be compiled by GCC7/8 due to compiler bug with rapidjson, see [Tencent/rapidjson#1338](https://github.com/Tencent/rapidjson/issues/1338)

 ## Platform Requirements

 Since C++/CLI is used for C# bindings, and multiple DLL hacks are token for DLL-embedding, it's Windows-only.